College of Health

 Nutrition & Dietetics

-The ISU MS in Nutrition degree provides the knowledge and skills needed to effectively promote evidence-based nutrition interventions.
+The ISU Master of Science (MS) in Nutrition degree provides the knowledge and skills needed to effectively promote evidence-based nutrition interventions.
 The program prepares graduates with advanced knowledge and skills to:

 • Help individuals make behavioral changes to improve their health outcomes